RaphaelVicini/MedSeg/buildmodel.md

    ![Training Data in Green](./pictures/rename_1_train2.png)

 ### An Additional Category: Upsampling
-By categorizing the mask as "upsampling," users can access further functionality.
+By categorizing the mask as "upsampling", users can access further functionality.[see here](upsampling.md)